dronperminov/TheCalculator/README.md

 # TheCalculator
 Calculator of expressions with creating and using functions and variables

-# TheCalculator
-Calculator of expressions with creating and using functions and variables

 ## Main commands:
 * `help` — print help message
 * `print state` — print defined variables and functions